top of page

 • 10 hours instrument flight training.

-• 10 hours in complex aircraft.
+• 10 hours complex airplane, or technically advanced airplane training.

 • One 2-hour cross-country more than 100 nautical miles daytime